 It’s all about cycling and cleaning the air

-As they keeping running the air in the room circulates and is continually cleaned.
-They’re very popular because they’re so reliable and effective for many common air quality issues like pet allergies & odors, cigarette smoke, dust, other allergens.
+As they keep running the air in the room circulates and is continually cleaned.
+They’re very popular because they’re so reliable and effective for many common air quality issues like pet allergies & odors, cigarette smoke, dust, and other allergens.

 Most also have selectable fan speeds and you can set them to a low speed for quiet operation at night.
 You can also find some with extra bonus features like a germ killer to eliminate airborne microbes.